Tulip Blossom Days at Stepp’s Hillcrest Orchard

 As May arrives, Hendersonville offers a diverse array of farmers’ markets, each with its unique charm.
 Choose from the Hendersonville Farmers Market, Etowah Lions Farmers Market, Henderson County Tailgate Market, and Mills River Farmers Market.
 Enjoy fresh produce, meats, baked goods, crafts, and more at these vibrant community gatherings.

-Cider, Wine & Dine Weekend: May 2-4
+Cider, Wine & Dine Weekend: April 30 – May 3

 Indulge in the flavors of Hendersonville’s wine and cider scene during the Cider, Wine & Dine Weekend.
 Savor artisan hard ciders and award-winning wines amidst the stunning backdrop of the Blue Ridge Mountains.
 Enjoy a variety of events, including tastings, tours, new releases, picnics, pairing dinners, live music, orchard hikes, and vineyard yoga.
 This celebration coincides with apple blossom season, highlighting the region’s thriving agricultural heritage and emerging wine country.

-Bearfootin’ Art Walk Unveiling: May 7
+Bearfootin’ Art Walk Unveiling: May 6

 Celebrate the arrival of spring with the annual Bearfootin’ Art Walk in downtown Hendersonville.
 At this highly anticipated event, a new collection of artistically decorated bear statues is unveiled, each painted in a unique and vibrant design.
 Stroll through Main Street, admire the creative artwork, and learn about the local nonprofits each bear represents before they are auctioned off in the fall.

-Garden Jubilee: May 24-25
+Garden Jubilee: May 22-24

-Dive into the ultimate gardening experience at the Garden Jubilee!
+Dive into the ultimate gardening experience at the Garden Jubilee.
 This two-day extravaganza transforms downtown Hendersonville into a lush wonderland, featuring local and regional nurseries bursting with thousands of plants, from vibrant annuals to rare perennials.
 Discover unique garden art, browse handmade treasures like lawn furniture, jewelry, and pottery, and uncover the secrets of gardening from expert speakers.

 Discover Tulips in Bloom